 - If the grounding line is below sea level, the glacier is prone to undercutting by increasingly warmer ocean waters.

-- If land behind the grounding line slopes down inland instead of up, warm water can flow further underneath, destabilising the glacier even faster (Fig. 3).
-Thwaites Glacier, now considered the most unstable (Video 3) is grounded below sea level, and much of the the land behind the grounding line slopes down.
+- If land behind the grounding line slopes down inland instead of up, as you would normally expect on land, warm ocean water can flow further underneath the glaciers, destabilising it even faster (Fig. 3 and Video 3).

 Video 1: How the ice sheet flows to outlet glaciers along Greenland’s coast